-The directors of the Company are responsible for the other information.
-The other information comprises the directors report for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.
+The Board of Directors are responsible for the other information.
+The other information comprises the information included in the Entity's annual report for the year ended 30 June 2023, but does not include the financial report and our auditor's report thereon.